Green (Steve Hillage album): Release and promotion

 Green was released in April 1978 by Virgin Records, only seven months after the release of Motivation Radio.
-It was originally released as a limited edition translucent green vinyl, before a standard black vinyl edition replaced it a couple of weeks later.
+It was originally released in limited-edition translucent green vinyl, before a standard black vinyl edition replaced it a couple of weeks later.
 The green vinyl pressing also included a poster of Hillage superimposed on a mountain range, with the pyramid fish symbol from the album cover superimposed on his face, and an insert with lyrics and additional album information.
 The cover features a distinctive "pyramid fish" design by John Michell–an English writer and painter with a particular interest in numbers and geometric shapes.
-His design is based on the medieval vesica piscis shape–the intersection between two equal sized circles where the centre of each lies on the circumference of the other.
+His design is based on the medieval vesica piscis shape–the intersection between two equal-sized circles where the centre of each lies on the circumference of the other.
 The Virgin catalogue number for this album on vinyl was V2098.

-The album entered the UK Albums Chart on 29 April 1978, where it stayed for 8 weeks, hitting a peak of number 30, slightly less successful than Motivation Radio, which peaked at number 28.
-Hillage undertook an extensive tour in promotion of Green around the UK and France from April–June 1978 with a band featuring Hillage and Giraudy with Andy Anderson on drums, Christian Boule on guitar and John Mackenzie on bass guitar.
-In the summer of 1978, they played further festival appearances at The Deeply Vale Free Festival and the Ashton Court Festival in Bristol, followed by two shows at the Marquee Club in London on the 7th and 8 August.
+The album entered the UK Albums Chart on 29 April 1978, where it stayed for eight weeks, hitting a peak of number 30, slightly less successful than Motivation Radio, which peaked at number 28.
+Hillage undertook an extensive tour in promotion of Green around the UK and France from April to June 1978, with a band featuring Hillage and Giraudy with Andy Anderson on drums, Christian Boule on guitar and John Mackenzie on bass guitar.
+In the summer of 1978, they played further festival appearances at The Deeply Vale Free Festival and the Ashton Court Festival in Bristol, followed by two shows at the Marquee Club in London on 7–8 August.

 Green was remastered and re-released on CD in 1990 by Virgin Records in the UK and by Caroline Blue Plate in the US.
-It was remastered once more in 2007 for CD release by Virgin Records, this time featuring four bonus tracks: "Unidentified (Flying Being) and "Octave Doctors" recorded at Glastonbury Festival in 1979, "Not Fade Away (Glid Forever)" recorded at the Rainbow Theatre in 1977, and an alternate mix of "Meditation of the Snake."
+It was remastered once more in 2007 for CD release by Virgin Records, this time featuring four bonus tracks: "Unidentified (Flying Being) and "Octave Doctors" recorded at Glastonbury Festival in 1979, "Not Fade Away (Glid Forever)" recorded at the Rainbow Theatre in 1977, and an alternate mix of "Meditation of the Snake".
 According to the liner notes of this reissue, "whilst researching this expanded edition of Green, the decision was made to locate suitable pertinent bonus tracks."